Lamp1337/Lamp1337/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Python
-- 🌱 I’m currently learning C# and Javascript
+- 🌱 I’m currently learning C# and Ruby
 - 📫 Reach me on Discord : Lamp#1442